opendatasoft/codelibrary/content/page-templates/themed-dashboard/index.md

 --body-text: white;
 ```

-See the exemples on the themable components.
+See the exemples on the themed components.

 These dashboards are based on the [monitoring dashboard]("/monitoring-dashboard"), but can be configured for any source.